HoangATran/AdaDGS/README.md

 - Backtracking line search for adaptively updating smoothing radius and step size

 ### AdaDGS codes
-This is the example code to run AdaDGS algorithm on high-dimensional benchmark functions
+This is the example code to run AdaDGS algorithm for optimizing high-dimensional benchmark functions

 ```
 python AdaDGS.py --f_name='ackley'
 ```
+The above code will test the performance of AdaDGS on Ackley function.
+The list of benchmark functions currently supported by our code is shown below.
+By default, the function dimension is 1000, number of trials is 20, number of iterations varying from 10-200 depending on the function (see the function's page for details).
+We apply a random translation and then a random rotation to make the problem more general.

 ### Benchmark functions